jarusll/the-logs/index.md

 When I am writing OO, I should be able to jump fast between classes & methods and its better if I am able to view just 1 method at a time.
 Theres a saying in OO community(I've heard) that if you ask what a method does, the answer will be "I don't know".
 Just because its not your responsibility but of the class implementing it.

+I've been playing Valorant I am absolutely loving it.
+I like abilities more than gunplay.
+These days I am playing Initiators and I like that fact that I hunt/mark down enemies.
+My aim isn't good but I like abilities.

 # 2022-07-01

 I am working on a problem.
 React does have its quirk.
 I have my business logic in pure OO and view in pure functional.
 Writing OO code makes me miss smalltalk.